Deutsches Museum Nürnberg - The future museum

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• The name or logo of the establishment/facility is clearly recognisable from the outside.
+• The museum’s name is clearly visible from the outside.

 • The ticket counter/information desk is directly visible from the entrance door.

-• Information for orientation is available in photorealistic presentation or in the form of pictograms.
+• Orientation information is available in photorealistic form or as pictograms.

-• The contents (e.g. exhibits) of the guided tour for people with cognitive impairments are easy to understand or are explained in an easy-to-understand way (e.g. pictorially).
+• The content (e.g., exhibits) of the guided tour for people with cognitive impairments is easy to understand or is explained in an easy-to-understand manner (e.g., using visuals).

 Address & contact